The Century to Statehood

 This 1790 map of Providence shows expansion of the town southward (along today's South Main Street) and westward to "Weybosset Side" of the Providence River.
 Roger Williams National Memorial fills the shaded area.

 Location.
 41° 49.881′ N, 71° 24.651′ W. Marker is in Providence, Rhode Island, in Providence County.
 Marker can be reached from North Main Street.
+Marker is in the Roger Williams National Memorial,.
 Touch for map.
-Marker is in the Roger Williams National Memorial,.
 Marker is in this post office area: Providence RI 02903, United States of America.
+Touch for directions.

 Categories. • Notable Buildings •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 29, 2014, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 266 times since then and 19 times this year.
+This page has been viewed 294 times since then.
 Photos: 1, 2. submitted on August 29, 2014, by Bill Pfingsten of Bel Air, Maryland.